 The District's lowlands comprising the lower slopes of mountain ranges and valley floors have been modified by urban growth, farming activities and rural residential development.
-Much of the indigenous vegetation habitat has been removed, or modified and the remnants may be vulnerable and important to retain.
-These areas are identified in the Threatened Environment Classification (TEC) version 2012 as having less than 20% indigenous vegetation remaining.
+Much of the indigenous vegetation habitat has been removed, or modified and the remnants may be vulnerable and important to retain. and These areas are identified in the Land Environments of New Zealand Threatened Environment Classification (TEC) version 2012 as either acutely or chronically threatened environments, having less than 20% indigenous vegetation remaining.

 The Council will continue to work with landowners as part of its responsibilities to maintain indigenous biodiversity in the District.
-This includes non-regulatory approaches sitting outside of the District Plan, such as guidelines for implementing the provisions of Chapter 33, indigenous biodiversity management, as well as consideration of financial incentives, enhancement projects, and other funding and setting of fees. to be determined through long-term planning processes and annual plans under the Local Government Act 2002, as appropriate.
+This includes non-regulatory approaches sitting outside of the District Plan, such as guidelines for implementing the provisions of Chapter 33, indigenous biodiversity management, as well as consideration of financial incentives, enhancement projects, and other funding and setting of fees, to be determined through long-term planning processes and annual plans under the Local Government Act 2002, as appropriate.